Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge: Discussion on Computing Benefits of Sparse Learning at the Edge

-\textbf{8.
-Discussion on compute benefits at the edge.} To extract FLOPs benefits for irregular pruning in FLASH, we assume that the compute energy for the sparse network can be avoided via the means of clock-gating \cite{yang2018design} of the zero-valued weights.
-Moreover, there has been recent development of sparsity-friendly DNN accelerators \cite{qin2020sigma} that can efficiently reduce the compute cost by a significant margin.
-Such accelerators can leverage the yielded sparse FL models to deploy at compute constrained edges.
+To extract FLOPs benefits for irregular pruning in FLASH, we assume that the compute energy for the sparse network can be avoided via the means of clock-gating \citep{yang2018design} of the zero-valued weights.
+Moreover, there has been recent development of sparsity-friendly DNN accelerators \citep{qin2020sigma} that can efficiently reduce the compute cost by a significant margin.
+Such accelerators can leverage the yielded sparse FL models to deploy at compute-constrained edges.